arduino/help-center-content/content/Arduino Cloud/Spaces/Roles-and-permissions-in-shared-spaces.md

 1. Go to [app.arduino.cc](https://app.arduino.cc/)

-2. Select the shared space in the top-right dropdown menu.
+2. Select the shared space in the top-left dropdown menu.
+(If you have more than 3 spaces, a **Switch space** button will appear in the dropdown menu.
+Click this button and select the shared space in the pop-up window.)

-3. In the left-most sidebar, click on **Settings** to expand the options.
+3. In the leftmost sidebar, click on **Space Settings** to expand the options.

 4. Click on **Roles & Permissions**.